devcheyannagraham/The-Brook-Field/README.md

 # BFIMS

-BFIMS is a full-stack inventory and retail management application for handling books, publications, accessories, customers, orders, and basic reporting.
-It was created as a capstone-style project to bring together a modern Spring Boot backend and an Angular frontend in one working system.
+The Brook & Field Inventory Management System is a full-stack inventory and retail management application for handling books, publications, accessories, customers, orders, and basic reporting.
+It was created as my capstone project, bringing together a modern Spring Boot backend and an Angular frontend in one working system.

 ## What it does